Why use Hashtags?

-Likewise, don’t use too many hashtags in a post as it will be seen as spamming and lead to lost credibility with your audience.
+Likewise, don’t use too many hashtags in a post as it will be seen as spamming, irrelevant and lead to lost credibility with your audience.

 Hashtags are an essential element of your social media and content marketing strategy.
 Like any content, they must be considered and created to align with you overarching brand or campaign goals and positioning.